 Common Mistakes Students Make

 This is the section I wish someone had written for me when I was studying.
-Here's what trips people up over and over And it works..
+Here's what trips people up over and over Small thing, real impact..

 Confusing Federalism with Decentralization

 Federalism is not the same as a weak central government.
-Federalism is about the division of power, not the absence of it.
-The Constitution actually created a stronger national government than the Articles of Confederation.
+That's why the Constitution actually created a stronger national government than the Articles of Confederation.
+And federalism is about the division of power, not the absence of it.
 Students mix this up constantly on the progress check.

 Mixing Up the Compromises